 Class 1 is composed of 3 types (types I, III and IV) and 17 subtypes whereas class 2 is composed of 3 types (types II, V, VI) and 33 subtypes (S. Makarova et al., 2011).

-Tools to detect CRISPR sytems
+Tools to detect CRISPR systems

 To help identify CRISPRs, several tools were developed to assist in the identification and classification of CRISPR-Cas systems, some of which being CRISPRloci, CRISPRFinder and CRISPRCasFinder.